 Transfer of credits from other colleges or universities or from other programs at VCU is determined on an individual basis.

 Students eligible to register for upper-level social work courses need to make an appointment with their adviser to review and complete the “Application for Admission to the B.S.W.
 Professional Preparation Program” form.
-This form is available from the Office of Student Services, Room 107, Raleigh Building.
+This form is available from your student success adviser.
 Although the B.S.W. program can be completed on a part-time basis, it cannot be completed exclusively in the evening because of field practicum requirements and the scheduling of some classes.

 Practice (SLWK 332, 441 and 442) and field education (SLWK 393, 494-495) courses and the senior seminar (SLWK 499) are restricted to social work majors only.
 Students minoring in social welfare, or other students with permission of program director or course instructor, may take SLWK 311, 313, 330, 380, 381, 422 and 431.
 In all cases, however, prerequisites must be satisfied.

 Field placements require students to spend 14 hours a week in an agency and cannot be completed on nights and weekends.

 Undergraduate social work majors may earn honors in social work by excelling academically and completing a research-based honors thesis under the supervision of faculty mentors.
 Students apply for honors in social work in the second semester of their junior year (spring or summer).
 To graduate with honors in social work, students must satisfy all of the following conditions:

 Students who meet these requirements and all other graduation requirements of the university will have honors in social work noted on their transcripts.
 For further information about the application process and detailed instructions for completing the honors thesis, students should contact the B.S.W. program director.